ReactiveBayes/RxInfer.jl/docs/src/index.md

 - Easy to extend with custom nodes.

 ## How to get started?
 Head to the [Getting started](@ref user-guide-getting-started) section to get up and running with ForneyLab.
 Alternatively, explore various [examples](@ref examples-overview) in the documentation.
-For advanced extensive tutorial take a look on [Advanced Tutorial](@ref user-guide-advanced-tutorial).

 ## Table of Contents